 -----------

-There has been no advertising or publishing work discussed here in many moons, so, I'll only share a few recent things:
+There has been no advertising or publishing work discussed here in many moons, so, I'll share a few recent things:

-The cartoons appear on each of their employee's computers/devices at sign-in, so that security is on one's mind to begin the day.
+McKesson Healthcare decided this year that they wanted to create a regular comic strip for their 31,000 employees.
+They are a pharmaceutical and medical firm, (and larger than Microsoft, Ford or General Motors, which was a surprise).
+That inherent complexity made for a lengthy hiring process.The cartoons appear on each of their employee's computers/devices at sign-in, so that security is on one's mind to begin the day.
 A new cartoon about a new subject runs each month.
-(I'd get tired of seeing the same thing on my monitor say, 30 times...so I can sympathize with anyone who's 'had enough' of any of my cartoons by the end of the month.)
+(To be honest, I get tired of seeing the same thing on my monitor say, 30 times.
+I change my screensavers often.
+So, I can sympathize with any McKesson employee who's 'had enough' of a cartoon by the end of each month.)

 The response thus far has been positive, and even their CEO recently got in touch with an idea for next month's subject.
 It's been a lot of fun, thus far.